-It is not simply an intolerance to gluten or a food allergy.
+It is not simply intolerance to gluten or a food allergy.

 If someone who has the disease ingests gluten, their immune system reacts causing damage to the lining of the small intestine.
 Coeliac sufferers need to follow a gluten-free diet for life to avoid the onset of potentially debilitating symptoms.

-It is believed that roughly one in 100 people has Coeliac Disease and the symptoms can range from fairly mild to severe.
+It is believed that roughly one in 100 people have Coeliac Disease and the symptoms can range from fairly mild to severe.